dkuratowski/sytesbook-wpwedding-deploy/docs/secret-rotation.md

 * Redeploy

 ## Database Password
+* Generate a new random DB password (64 characters recommended).
+In order not to mass up the .env files prefer to use only the following characters: `abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789-+*/=_@&%?`
 * Connect to DB as root: `mysql`
 * Switch to the appropriate database: `USE db_wedding_{env}_sytesbook;`
 * Regenerate the password of the appropriate user: `ALTER USER 'usr_wedding_{env}_sytesbook'@'localhost' IDENTIFIED BY RANDOM PASSWORD;`